 4.1.1.
 Place guarantee to ECEC

-In Norway, the statutory right to a place in a publicly subsidised kindergarten for every child entered into force in 2009 (Kindergarten Act section 16).
+In Norway, the statutory right to a place in a publicly subsidised kindergarten for every child entered into force in 2009 (Kindergarten Act).
 The entitlement to a place in a kindergarten is guaranteed for all children from the age of 1 year, until then paid parental leave is available.
 Children who turn 1 year old no later than the end of August, are entitled to a place by August during the year in which they apply for a place.
 Children who turn 1 year old in September, October, or November are upon application entitled to a kindergarten place by the end of the month in which they turn 1 year old.
 The municipalities must secure enough kindergarten places to meet demand.

 Early childhood education and care (ECEC) is publicly subsidised, but not free of charge.
 See Chapter 3.1 Funding in ECEC.